62subinh/deeprl_safety_specification/README.md

 # Safe Deep Reinforcement Learning for Probabilistic Reachability and Safety Specifications

-PyTorch implementation of Safe Deep Reinforcement Learning for Probabilistic Reachability and Safety Specifications.
+PyTorch implementation of safety specification algorithms in _Safe Deep Reinforcement Learning for Probabilistic Reachability and Safety Specifications_.
 See the [article](https://arxiv.org/abs/2002.10126) for the detailed description.

 ### Requirements
 * [cplex](https://pypi.org/project/cplex/)